Data reviewed and confirmed for accuracy and freshness: (June/2026)

 They can impose certain restrictions, but in most cases, getting your request approved shouldn’t be a problem.
 They can’t charge any pet deposits or cleaning fees.

 There are, however, a few caveats.
 The landlord can reject your ESA under certain conditions.
-These include the ESA being too large for the property, such as a horse in an apartment, the ESA being destructive, or having an invalid ESA letter.
-If you have your ESA letter and you believe your housing provider has rejected the letter on an invalid argument, you can apply to the US Department of Urban Development to handle your case.
+These include the ESA being too large for the property, such as a horse in an apartment, the ESA being destructive or aggressive, or having an invalid ESA letter.

 Americans with Disabilities Act (ADA)